tebmed/privBench/over-privilege-reflection/README.md

 ## To know before reading

-- **uses-permission** enables the application to ask Android (and so the user) to allow the application to do certain tasks.
-The end user is involved in authorising thoses permissions.
+- **uses-permission** enables the application to ask Android (and the user) to allow the application to do certain tasks.
+The end user is involved in authorizing those permissions.
 Example : permission READ_SMS.

 - **uses-feature** enables the application to ask Android to authorize the run of some features on a hardware component.
 The user does not get involved.
 Example : the hardware component 'telephony'.
   With its parameter `android:required`, it is possible for the application to say if this harware component is mandatory for the application to work properly.